 Recent technological advances have led to the use of technology in very important areas, such as e-commerce, banking, insurance, health systems, etc. The unlimited possibilities of the Internet and the ease of communication also bring a significant risk of various attacks on users and their data.
-One of the primary requirements of network users has become the design of a secure

-1Faculty of Electronic Engineering, University of Nis, Aleksandra Medvedeva 14, Nis, Serbia; E-mail: nadja.gavrilovic@elfak.ni.ac.rs network infrastructure which will enable safe data transmission and storage.
+One of the primary requirements of network users has become the design of a secure network infrastructure that will enable safe data transmission and storage.
 Despite the existence of different systems for detecting and preventing attacks, the problem is still present today.
-Malicious attacks are becoming more sophisticated, which makes their detection even more difficult [1, 2].
+Malicious attacks are becoming more sophisticated, which makes their detection even more difficult [1], [2].